Influenza: Seasonal Flu 2017-2018

 Smith, Andrewes, and Laidlaw isolated influenza A virus in ferrets in 1933, and Francis isolated influenza B virus in 1936.
 In 1936, Burnet showed that the virus lost virulence when it was cultured in fertilized hens’ eggs.
 This led to the study of the characteristics of the virus and the development of inactivated vaccines.
 The protective efficacy of these inactivated vaccines was determined in the 1950s.

-Since then, vaccination has limited the infection’s spread but has not prevented pandemics of the disease (CDC, 2015a).
-In 1957, the Asian flu swept around the world, killing 1 to 1.5 million people, and in 1968, a pandemic called Hong Kong flu killed nearly a million more (Kilbourne, 2006).
-Then, in 2009, a pandemic called swine flu, caused by a virus found in pigs, swept around the world (WHO, 2016a).
+Since then, vaccination has limited the infection’s spread but has not prevented pandemics of the disease (CDC, 2016a).
+In 1957, the Asian flu swept around the world, killing 1 to 1.5 million people; and in 1968, a pandemic called Hong Kong flu killed nearly a million more (CDC, 2016b).
+Then, in 2009, a pandemic called swine flu, caused by a virus found in pigs, swept around the world, causing an estimated 575,000 deaths (WHO, 2017).

-All influenza viruses belong to the Orthomyxoviridae family of RNA virus, including types A, B, C, Isa virus, thogotovirus, and others.
+All influenza viruses belong to the Orthomyxoviridae family of RNA viruses, including types A, B, C, Isa virus, thogotovirus, and others.

-Type B viruses infect humans and seals.
+Type B viruses infect only humans, generally cause milder disease than type A, and primarily affect children.
+Type B is more stable (less able to mix or swap genetic material with other viruses) than influenza A and consequently has immunologic stability.
 They are not divided into subtypes but can be broken down into lineages and strains.
 Currently influenza B viruses belong to one of two lineages:

 When viruses laden with antigens infect a human or an animal, the body recognizes them as foreign substances and reacts in what is called an immune response.
-This response creates antibodies against the foreign substance.
+This response creates antibodies against the foreign substance and is referred to as active immunity.
 After recovery from the infection, the human or animal is usually immune to getting the same viral disease for years (perhaps a lifetime).
-Influenza vaccines help develop immunity by imitating an infection and causing the immune response that protects against the virus in the future (CDC, 2014b).
+Influenza vaccines help develop immunity over a few to several weeks by imitating an infection and causing the immune response that protects against the virus in the future.

 Antigen Drift and Shift